 - introduce students to the Department of Bioethics;

 A list of core and selected elective courses and descriptions is enclosed.
 Most students register after orientation.
 Don’t worry about being closed out of courses; it’s very rare for graduate students to have this problem.
 If you want to register before orientation, please contact your adviser to schedule a time to visit and plan your program of study.

 You must meet with your advisor prior to registering.
 You will be matched with a faculty member who will help you plan your program of study.

 Foundations in Bioethics I: BETH 401 (core course)

-Foundations in Bioethics is scheduled for Tuesdays and Thursdays, 6:00 – 8:30 p.m.
-The class will be located in Room E401 in the School of Medicine.
+Foundations in Bioethics is typically scheduled for Tuesdays and Thursdays evenings.
+The class is usually located in Robbins Building of the School of Medicine.

 Clinical Ethics Rotation: BETH 405 (core course)

 Students who intend to complete the clinical ethics rotation during the 2020-2021 academic year should register for 1.5 credit hours in the Fall and Spring semesters.
 The program includes two 10-week rotations.
 If you have any questions about the rotation, e-mail Dr. Leah Jeunnette firstname.lastname@example.org.